ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-Now that we are parsing our logs at ingest, let's see if we can do some analysis around the user_agent of our clients.
+Now that we are parsing our logs at ingest, let's see if we can do some analysis around the User Agent of our clients to see if something changed.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab